To what does the June 1st deadline refer? Posting the materials or receiving them?

 Do I have to submit a recording with my score?

 Applications will be considered with or without recordings.
 Scores with recordings are considered helpful in the judging process.
 Composers understand how the aural expression of music might enhance its assessment.
-The recording must be in a format playable by a normal CD player.
-Live recordings are strongly encouraged, MIDI realizations are acceptable.
-Please remember that the judges will not be able to review DVDs, or CDs containing MP3 or MIDI files.
+Live recordings are encouraged; MIDI realizations are discouraged.
+Judges will not review DVDs or CDs.

 How should I submit my recordings with my application?